Derrick Sharp: Personal life

-In the mid-1990s, Sharp married an Israeli woman, and thus received Israeli citizenship, by virtue of that marriage.
-The couple have one son, who also played basketball in Israel.
-In 1999, he divorced his first wife, and married Canadian basketball player Justine Ellison.
+In the mid-1990s, Sharp married an Israeli woman and thus received Israeli citizenship by virtue of that marriage.
+The couple has one son, who also played basketball in Israel.
+In 1999, he divorced his first wife and married Canadian basketball player Justine Ellison, who played professional basketball in Israel for a decade.
 They have four children together, three sons and a daughter.
-Sharp's son, Emanuel Sharp, currently plays for the University of Houston basketball team.

 Sharp lived with his family in Herzliya, Israel, until August 2013, when they moved to Orlando, Florida.
-His son from his first marriage later returned to Israel to pursue a basketball playing career.
-Sharp later moved to Tampa, Florida, where he worked as the head coach of the Blake High School boys' basketball team.
-Sharp is currently the Varsity Boys' Head Basketball Coach at Bishop McLaughlin Catholic High School in Pasco County, Florida.
+His son from his first marriage, Derrick Jr., later returned to Israel where he lives in Haifa and plays pro basketball.